 The company's commitment to respect for and protection of human rights is expressed in both the Corporate Responsibility Policy and the Code the Ethics.
-Since 2011, Naturgy has a Human Rights Policy, that has been updated and approved by the Board of Directors in 2019, defines and establishes precisely how the company believes it has to include these principles in its business management.
+Since 2011, Naturgy has had a Human Rights Policy, that has been updated and approved by the Board of Directors in 2019, defining and establishing precisely how the company believes it has to include these principles in its business management.
 The policy is consistent with the UN Guiding Principles on Business and Human Rights.